Ali-Mikael/Application-hacking/h5-DynamicAnalysis.md

 - We can now navigate the code line by line using the arrow keys

-On the prompt, we issue the command:
+On the prompt, we issue the commands:
 ```
 (gdb) break 5
+(gdb) break 14
 ```
-- This will effectively set the breakpoint at the first line inside the `print_scrambled()` function
+- This will effectively set the breakpoint at the first line inside the `print_scrambled()` and `main()` functions

 By typing:
 ```
 (gdb) run
 ```

-We run the program and stop execution at the break point.
+We run the program and stop execution at the first break point.

 We also want to keep track of the variables, so we issue two more commands:
 ```